awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/_index.md

 Implementing an [effective tagging strategy](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-laying-the-foundation/tagging.html) is fundamental for setting up your environment for cost optimization.
 Among many advantages, such as attributing your costs and usage throughout your organization, tagging also allows you to categorize and distinguish resources between your development, test and production environments.
 This can help you to effectively identify workloads and implement mechanisms to supply resources dynamically based on the environment.

 The [Instance Scheduler solution](https://aws.amazon.com/solutions/implementations/instance-scheduler-on-aws/) used in this lab allows you to follow a time-based approach for making resources available only at times when they are actually needed.
-The solution leverages [AWS resource tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) and [AWS Lambda](https://aws.amazon.com/lambda/) for automating the starting and stopping of Amazon EC2 and Amazon RDS instances, which can result in up to 70% savings of operational costs.
+In addition, the solution leverages [AWS resource tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) and [AWS Lambda](https://aws.amazon.com/lambda/) for automating the starting and stopping of Amazon EC2 and Amazon RDS instances, which can result in up to 70% savings of operational costs.

 You will learn about best practices for cost optimization and the implementation of mechanisms, aided by automation at scale, that empower application owners to follow actionable tasks for cost optimization.